 - If you have two prior convictions that are considered strikes, a third conviction for a serious or violent felony can result in you being sentenced to 25 years to life in prison—perhaps the most important reason to avoid any conviction for a serious or violent felony in California

-Defending Serious and Violent Felony Charges in California
+Defending Serious and Violent Felony Charges in Santa Rosa, California

 If you have been charged with a felony in California and already have strikes against you, an experienced California criminal defense attorney may file a motion with the court challenging one or more of your prior strikes.
 If your attorney succeeds in convincing the court to remove one or more of these strike convictions from consideration, you will avoid the harsh penalties imposed under the “three strikes” law for a second felony or third strike conviction.